 Carol and Glenn trying to figure out this one!

 After a few portages, Carol and Glenn started to discover old (axe cut) blazes on trees.
 Blazing is an Indigenous method of marking a trail and/or portage which was a welcomed sign for them.
-The above picture, shows all of their items for 16 days (not including the canoe) that also needed to be carried through the multiple portages!
+The above picture shows all of their items for 16 days (not including the canoe) that also needed to be carried through the multiple portages!
 This time, Carol and Glenn did not have the luxury of using their canoe cart as it only works on smooth surfaces like roads or flat paths.
 However, each and every portage was worth it as they got to see beautiful views and natural landscapes such as these:

 In Wabakimi Provincial Park, campsites are not marked and are used very infrequently.
 Carol and Glenn had to be very careful about where they placed their tent because storms, heavy rain and high wind come fast!
 They always made sure they were not under dead trees that looked like they were about to topple over!

 Of course, they always found a great place to camp, some camp spots being more interesting than others!
 One day, they placed their tent on Caribou Moss.
 Caribou Moss grows in arctic and northern regions around the world.
 It grows on the ground and on rocks.
-It looks like a foamy, gray-green spongy mass, and grows to be 2 to 10 centimeters high.
+It looks like a foamy, grey-green spongy mass, and grows to be 2 to 10 centimetres high.
 Another reason why it is called Caribou Moss is because Caribous love to eat it!

 And sometimes there was just enough room for their tent!
 As you can see in the picture below there are a lot of fallen branches and trees surrounding this camp spot from previous destructive storms.